Delcy Rodríguez: Ease of sanctions

+In early 2026, the United States Department of the Treasury partially eased sanctions on Venezuela’s energy sector through new OFAC general licenses (including GL 46).
+These measures allowed certain transactions involving Venezuelan oil and coincided with the country’s oil-sector reforms.

+Foreign visits

+As acting president, Rodríguez undertook her first overseas visits to Grenada on 9–10 April 2026 and Barbados on 27 April 2026.
+In May 2026, Rodríguez travelled to The Hague to represent Venezuela in the ongoing dispute between Venezuela and Guyana over the region of Essequibo.
+On 4 June 2026, she paid a state visit to India, meeting with Prime Minister Narendra Modi in New Delhi.
+On 11 June 2026, she made an official working visit to Türkiye with a meeting held in Istanbul with President Recep Tayyip Erdoğan.
+Rodríguez made another international trip on 10 September 2026, when she flew to neighbouring Suriname and met with President Jennifer Geerlings-Simons to discuss agreements on oil, gas and hydrocarbons.
+Rodríguez will attend the general debate of the eighty-first session of the United Nations General Assembly in New York City and will meet President Donald Trump there.
+On 22 September, she met with President Donald Trump in New York.

 Sanctions

-Rodríguez has been sanctioned by several countries and was banned from entering neighboring Colombia.
-The Colombian government maintained a list of people banned from entering Colombia or subject to expulsion; as of January 2019, the list had 200 people with a "close relationship and support for the Nicolás Maduro regime".

-On 22 September 2017, Canada sanctioned Rodríguez for her alleged role in Venezuela's constitutional crisis.

-Shortly after being named Vice President of Venezuela, Rodríguez was one of eleven officials sanctioned by the European Union on 25 June 2018, with her assets frozen and a travel ban issued against her for allegedly "undermin[ing] democracy and the rule of law in Venezuela."
+Rodríguez has been sanctioned by several countries.
+The government of neighboring Colombia included her on a list of people banned from entering Colombia, along with (as of 2019) approximately 200 other Maduro government supporters and associates.
+In September 2017, Canada sanctioned Rodríguez for her role in Venezuela's constitutional crisis.
+In June 2018, shortly after being named Vice President of Venezuela, Rodríguez was one of eleven Venezuelan officials sanctioned by the European Union, with her assets frozen and a travel ban issued against her for "undermin[ing] democracy and the rule of law in Venezuela".

-On 20 April 2018, the Mexican Senate approved a Point of Agreement that specified, among other things, rejecting the presidential elections scheduled for 20 May.
+In April 2018, the Mexican Senate approved a Point of Agreement that, among other things, rejected the presidential elections scheduled for 20 May.
 The Senate froze the assets of officials of the Maduro administration, including Rodríguez, and prohibited them from entering Mexico.

-Switzerland sanctioned Rodríguez on 10 July 2018, freezing her assets and imposing a travel ban, citing the same reasons as the European Union.

-The United States sanctioned Rodríguez on 25 September 2018 for "corruption and humanitarian issues" by including her in OFAC's Specially Designated Nationals and Blocked Persons List.
+In July 2018, Switzerland sanctioned Rodríguez, freezing her assets and imposing a travel ban, citing the same reasons as the European Union.
+In September 2018, the United States sanctioned Rodríguez for "corruption and humanitarian issues" by including her in OFAC's Specially Designated Nationals and Blocked Persons List.

+After her ascension to the acting presidency, her cabinet contacted the European Commission to request the lifting of sanctions placed on her by the European Union for allegedly persecuting the opposition and undermining the rule of law.
+The Commission has yet to respond.

+In February 2026, EU foreign policy chief Kaja Kallas, stated that she had accepted Spain's request and would propose lifting sanctions against Delcy Rodríguez, who was serving as the acting leader of Venezuela.